hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/service-accounts.html.md

 -> **API:** See the [Organization Token API](../api/organization-tokens.html).

 Organization service accounts are designed for creating and configuring workspaces and teams.
-We don't recommend using them as an all-purpose interface to TFE; their purpose is to do some initial setup before delegating a workspace to a team.
+We don't recommend using them as an all-purpose interface to Terraform Cloud; their purpose is to do some initial setup before delegating a workspace to a team.
 For more routine interactions with workspaces, use team service accounts.

 To manage the API token for an organization service account, go to **Organization settings > API Token** and use the controls under the "Organization Tokens" header.